Bhattacharya-Lab/PolyFold/README.md

 intuitive and easy-to-use visual interface which elucidates the process of distance-based protein folding.
-PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real time to maximally satisfy a target distance matrix.
+PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real time to maximally satisfy a target inter-residue distance matrix.

-No prior scientific background is needed to work with PolyFold.
-It is built entirely with human intuition in mind.
+If you find PolyFold useful, please cite our paper in bioRxiv available as preprint.

 <img src='Assets/gd.gif' width='100%'/>
 <p align='center'>